wellwright-labs/pulse/docs/spec.md

 - A **condition** (from experiment's defined conditions)
 - **Tags** for categorization
 - Start/end dates
-- Associated check-ins, logs, and metrics
+- Associated checkins, logs, and metrics

 ### Condition